Philipp-Sc/cosmos-rust-bot/README.md

 > :warning: You will need to provide your **seed phrase** to let the bot create and sign transactions.

+> :arrow_right: Terra-rust-bot can be used without a seed phrase, in that case you need to provide your **wallet address**.

-> :warning: No security audit has been performed.
+> :arrow_right: No security audit has been performed.

 ## Why